OnionIoT/Onion-Docs/Omega2/Projects/iot/door-lock-part1.md

 <!-- // DONE: example picture of mounting a lock -->
 ![Our wiring setup](./img/door-lock-p1-mounted.jpg)

+TODO: retake this photo so there is little to no chinese writing in the background, we want to show off the fact that we're a north american company

 >At Onion HQ, we've extended the wiring of the lock and routed it to an Omega and power supply right next to the door, but depending on the situation, you may have to do something completely different.

 #### 5. Automatically lock/unlock